Ambalangoda: History

 In his travel guide: Book of Ceylon in 1907, Henry William Cave describes Ambalangoda as "a pleasant seaside place where good accommodation and excellent food can be obtained, and where the rare luxury of bathing in the open sea can be enjoyed in perfect security".

 The rest house, said to have been a comfortable hostelry consisting of eight bedrooms, was razed by an act of a local politician in 2009.
 The courthouse survives to date.

+Cave also noted in his 1910 book, The Ceylon Government Railway, that Ambalangoda and the surrounding hamlets had a population of 25,000.